 Which is more important to you?
-To receive your pastor’s attention or to receive your pastor’s care?
-What if we turned the question around and looked at it from your leader’s perspective?
+To receive a leader’s attention or receive their care?
+What if you turned the question around and looked at it from your leader’s perspective?
 “What is possible: to give each person all your attention or to give them your care?”

 - Why would He do this?

-A discipleship model that accommodates everyone, according to how they want to be accommodated, is self-limiting, unwise and unsustainable.
-If your aim is to go and make as many disciples (Matthew 28:19-20) as the LORD desires to bring to you, then you need to be wise about giving your time and attention to every person who asks for it.
+A discipleship model that accommodates everyone, according to how they want accommodation, is self-limiting, unwise and unsustainable.
+If your aim is to make as many disciples as the Lord desires, you need to be wise about giving your time and attention to every person who asks for it (Matthew 28:19-20).

-Providing care to millions
+Providing Care to Millions

 Equip the saints for the work of ministry, for building up the body of Christ, until we all attain to the unity of the faith and of the knowledge of the Son of God, to mature manhood, to the measure of the stature of the fullness of Christ, so that we may no longer be children, tossed to and fro by the waves and carried about by every wind of doctrine, by human cunning, by craftiness in deceitful schemes. – Ephesians 4:12-14

-We are not receiving Jesus’ attention today, as in we are not having face time meetings with Him, but we are receiving His care through the people He trained.
+We are not receiving Jesus’ undivided attention today, as in we are not having face time meetings with Him.
+But we are receiving His care through the people He trained.

-People specifically and directly influenced by Jesus, or by someone who was influenced by those who were influenced by Jesus, have created an inestimable number of contexts where people, who will never see Jesus on this side of heaven, can receive His care.
+Fundamental Idea: Individuals directly influenced by Jesus, or by someone affected by Jesus, have created an inestimable number of contexts where people, who will never see Jesus on this side of heaven, can receive His care.

-Carefully think through that sentence.
-A methodical application of this concept could be revolutionary.
-I am not a pastor, but I am a ministry leader with a vision to bring care to as many people as possible.
-To do this well, then I must create contexts where people can receive my care, while I guard against giving all of them my undivided attention.
+Carefully think through that fundamental principle.
+Your application of that concept could be revolutionary.
+I am a Christian with a vision to bring care to as many people as possible.
+To do this well, I must create contexts where people can receive my care, while I guard against giving every one of them my undivided attention.

-As I have reflected on Jesus’ discipleship training model, I have had to create my own attention versus care methodology.
-I am one person, not many people, which means I must give careful attention to who receives my best discipleship care.
-If you were to examine my time priorities, you would see this methodology.
-Here is a snapshot in order of priority.
+As I have reflected on Jesus’ discipleship training model, I have had to create an “attention versus care” methodology.
+I am one person, not many people, which means I must give careful consideration to who receives the most of my discipleship care.

 - My wife